jorgecoder1234/scrape/README.md

 #display message a message of nothing is saved
 ![](models/image2.PNG)

-if you press "save article" the article is saved and you can see them in the saved section
+#if you press "save article" the article is saved and you can see them in the saved section
 #![](models/image4.PNG)

-#if ypu press "scrape new articles, you can see "the articles"
+#if you press "scrape new articles, you can see "the articles"
 ![](models/image3.PNG)